-The fantastical Gehry-designed Guggenheim Abu Dhabi, which at 320,000 square feet will be the world’s largest Guggenheim museum, will feature permanent collections of contemporary art, galleries for special exhibitions, a centre for art and technology, a children’s art education facility, archives, library and research centre and a state-of-the-art conservation laboratory. ’Approaching the design of the museum for Abu Dhabi made it possible to consider options for design of a building that would not be possible in the United States or in Europe,’ said Frank Gehry.
-‘It was clear from the beginning that this had to be a new invention.
+The fantastical Gehry-designed Guggenheim Abu Dhabi, destined to be the world’s largest Guggenheim museum, will focus on contemporary art from across the globe.
+Commenting on the unique nature of the architectural commission, Frank Gehry explained: ’Approaching the design of the museum for Abu Dhabi made it possible to consider options for design of a building that would not be possible in the United States or in Europe.
+It was clear from the beginning that this had to be a new invention.
 The landscape, the opportunity, the requirement, to build something that people all over the world would come to and the possible resource to accomplish it opened tracks that were not likely to be considered anywhere else.
 The site itself,

 virtually on the water or close to the water on all sides, in a desert landscape with the beautiful sea and the light quality of the place suggested some of the direction.’

 Jean Nouvel’s light and lovely design for the Louvre Abu Dhabi, which is scheduled to open in late 2016, also owes much to Saadiyat’s natural surroundings: